Brittney Griner appears in Russian court in shackles as trial start date announced

 WNBA star Brittney Griner appeared in a Russian court shackled in handcuffs and flanked by officers for a preliminary hearing ahead of her trial.

-Photos of the two-time Olympic gold medalist showed a bug-eyed Mr Griner as she was lead in to a courtroom on Monday, more than four months after she was arrested at a Moscow airport for cannabis possession.
+Photos of the two-time Olympic gold medalist showed Ms Griner as she was led into a courtroom on Monday, more than four months after she was arrested at a Moscow airport for cannabis possession.

 The Phoenix Mercury star, considered in some polls to be the United States’ most gifted female athlete, could face 10 years in prison if convicted on charges of large-scale transportation of drugs.
 Fewer than 1 per cent of defendants in Russian criminal cases are acquitted, and unlike in the US, acquittals can be overturned.